wmenjoy/awesome-knowleges/security/cryptography/password.md

 * Don't make your password personal
 * Stay away from patterns and predictable formulas
 * Store accounts in a password manager
-* Create unique passwords for all accounts
+* Don't Create unique passwords for all accounts
+* Change your password periodly

 ## Reference
 [password security guid](https://swoopnow.com/password-security-guide/)